 7. Unplug from Digital Devices

-Technology is an incredible tool especially in this season to help us stay in touch, but the way in which we use it and for how long is definitely important.
+Technology is an incredible tool to help us stay in touch, but the way in which we use it and for how long is definitely important.
 It’s vital to set limits on how long you spend on your phone or computer.
 Scrolling social media all day non-stop may actually do more damage than good.
 Learn to switch off and unplug.